LearnersGuild/curriculum-app/modules/Integration-Testing-With-Mocha-And-Chai/README.md

 ## Skills

-- Can explain the difference between unit and integration testing
+- Can describe the difference between unit and integration tests
-- Can write integration tests
+- Can write integration tests in Node using Mocha with Chai
-- Can test code that integrates multiple modules
-- Can test code that interacts with a database
+- Can write asynchronous tests in Node using Mocha with Chai
-- Can test an HTTP API
+- Can test an HTTP API in Node using Mocha with Chai
-- Can write asynchronous tests using mocha and chai
+- Can test SQL database queries in Node using Mocha with Chai
-- Can explain what the `done` function does
+- Can describe what Mocha's `done` function does
-- Can explain the difference between `eql` & `equal`
+- Can describe the difference between Chai's `eql` vs. `equal`

 ## Glossary of Terms